Perfecting the Browsing Experience

 When we want to increase the usage of a feature, we are tempted to use onboarding or tooltip to tell people about that new feature.
 That’s always our first thinking.

 But explaining to people how to do something is a sign of bad design.
-So what we did?
+So what did we change?

 Sticky entry point